janjongboom/dsa2018-greenhouse-monitor/instructions.md

     **Note:** Here's a [video](https://youtu.be/L5TcmFFD0iw?t=1m25s).

-1. When flashing is complete, hit the **RESET** button on the board (the black button underneath the shield).
+1. When flashing is complete, hit the **RESET** button on the shield.

 ### Inspecting logs

 Let's inspect the logs...
 If all is well, you should see something similar to:

 ```
-LoRaWAN stack initialized
-Connection - In Progress ...
-Connection - Successful
-Sensor value is 23.00
+Temperature is 23.00 C
-[INFO][LSTK]: RTS = 4 bytes, PEND = 0
-[DBG ][LMAC]: Next Channel Idx=6, DR=0
-[DBG ][LSTK]: Frame scheduled to TX..
-4 bytes scheduled for transmission
-Message Sent to Network Server
+Temperature is 73.40 F
+Temperature is 296.15 K
+Humidity is 56.00
+Dew point is 13.77
+Dew point (fast) is 13.74
+Moisture is 0.000
 ```

 You should see the channels jumping between 8 and 15.
 If not, wait about a minute to let the sub-band frequency set.
 Often it takes a while to recognize the right channels.